Once your building work is complete you'll need to apply for a Code Compliance Certificate (CCC).

 If your building is open to the public the building cannot be used until a CCC or Certificate for Public Use is issued.
 It is an offence to use or permit the use of public premises affected by building work that has no code compliance certificate, certificate for public use or certificate of acceptance.

-When you apply for your CCC you may be required to supply supporting documentation such as energy work certificates, producer statements, records of work etc, if applicable.
+When you apply for your CCC you may be required to supply supporting documentation such as energy work certificates and records of work, if applicable.